Castle Viamala

 Description

-About one hundred and twenty metres above the Domleschger valley floor rises Ortenstein Castle on the right bank of the Rhine on a steeply sloping rocky outcrop, called "ort" in Middle High German.
+Ortenstein Castle rises around one hundred and twenty metres above the Domleschg valley floor on the right bank of the Rhine on a steeply sloping rocky outcrop, known as "ort" in Middle High German.
 The development of the castle began in the early 15th century with the construction of the striking keep.

-The castle was most likely built by the Lords of Vaz.
-At first it was regarded as an episcopal fief, but soon as the property of the powerful family, which appears in the early 14th century in possession of the castle "Ortenstain", first mentioned in documents in 1309.
+The castle was most probably built by the Lords of Vaz.
+It was initially regarded as a bishop's fief, but soon became the property of the powerful family, who appeared in the early 14th century in possession of the "Ortenstain" castle, first mentioned in a document in 1309.

-following centuries, various owners changed ownership of the castle.
-In 1875, Ortenstein Castle went to Dr. Johann Friedrich von Tscharner.
-He has maintained and enriched the castle since 1955 with much love and a sense of art.
-The external form in which Ortenstein presents itself to hikers today was essentially preserved in the first half of the 18th century by the traverse.
-They redesigned the west wing and the two corner buildings of the east wing, added the structure with onion dome to the clock tower and thus gave the castle that compact shape that makes it appear organically grown out of the mighty rock alone.
+In the centuries that followed, the castle changed hands several times.
+In 1875, Ortenstein Castle passed to Dr Johann Friedrich von Tscharner.
+Since 1955, he has maintained and enriched the castle with much love and artistic flair.
+The external form in which Ortenstein presents itself to the traveller today was essentially created in the first half of the 18th century by the traverse.
+They rebuilt the west wing and the two corner buildings of the east wing, added an onion dome to the clock tower and thus gave the castle the compact shape that makes it appear to have grown organically out of the mighty rock.

 Ortenstein Castle is the largest castle complex in the valley of castles and palaces.